jasperproject/jasperproject.github.io/documentation/faq/index.md

           zsh: segmentation fault  python main.py

       It's caused by the speech dictionary not being created during the boot process.
 Make sure you've [added the boot script](/documentation/software/#install-client) to crontab, then restart your Pi.
 If a `dictionary.dic` file is still not present in your `client/` directory, just run `~/jasper/boot/boot.py` manually to force the dictionary generation.
+- __Can I plug in my own speech recognition engine?
+(Google Speech, etc)__
+    - Sure, check out the instructions in [client/stt.py](https://github.com/jasperproject/jasper-client/blob/master/client/stt.py).
+While Pocketsphinx is the default, an example using the Google Speech API is bundled with the client.

 <h2 class="linked" id='interacting'><a href="#interacting" title="Permalink to this headline">Interacting with Jasper</a></h2>